Our Vision

 Continuous Corridor

-The Harsimus Branch is a rail right-of-way (ROW) from Marin Boulevard in Downtown Jersey City to Waldo Avenue in the Hilltop area.
-Loosely parallel to it is the old Erie Railroad ROW through the Bergen Arches.
-A third ROW, the River Line trestle over Newark Avenue, could be used to join the two in a continuous corridor.
-The Coalition vision relies on the preservation of this – now green – infrastructure for future economic and environmental resilience for Jersey City.
+The Harsimus Branch, a former rail right-of-way stretching from Marin Boulevard in Downtown to Waldo Avenue in the Hilltop area, forms a vital segment of this potential network.
+Running roughly parallel is the old Erie Railroad right-of-way through the Bergen Arches.
+A third connection, the River Line trestle over Newark Avenue, could link the two, establishing an uninterrupted corridor across the city.

-Together, these segments create a continuous corridor for the East Coast Greenway to run off-road through our densely built-out city.
-The Greenway will run from Marin Boulevard to Brunswick Street over the Embankment, continue across Newark Avenue and along Mary Benson Park on existing stanchions, and turn north on the River Line Connector, to bring pedestrians and bicyclists to the Bergen Arches.
-Additional trails will connect to this spine.
+The Coalition’s vision depends on preserving this green infrastructure as a foundation for long-term resilience.
+Together, these connected segments would enable the East Coast Greenway to pass entirely off-road through Jersey City—traveling from Marin Boulevard across the Embankment to Brunswick Street, continuing over Newark Avenue and along Mary Benson Park via existing stanchions, and turning north on the River Line Connector toward the Bergen Arches.
+Additional trails would branch from this spine, expanding access across the city.

 Stepping Stone Landscapes